intraju/lesrn_git/CONTRIBUTING.md

 It is essential to check the responses(error and data) obtained during communication.
 Volume validation helps in testing this mailbox communication at scale.

-post processing framework helps to verify the responses obtained from P-code against requirements of mailbox specification.
+Post processing framework helps to verify the responses obtained from P-code against requirements of mailbox specification.

 Kiwi framework is used to generate testcase while injecting random command of the respective mailbox with data, interface values while also generating response for the same.
 Response consists of data and error.